jessjaco/circuitscape-arc-pro/README.md

-# Circuitscape Python Script Tool for ESRI Arc Pro
+# Circuitscape Python Script Tool for ArcGIS Pro

 ## Installation and Usage